 On the other hand, stainless steel is an alloy that IS safe – even though stainless steel combines about 11% (ish) chromium with steel in the product.
 (I know what you are thinking… “she just told us chromium contains zinc!”)
 Since chromium might only contain a small percentage of zinc, and stainless steel contains only a percentage of chromium, levels are lowered and overall, it is safe.
 In fact, stainless steel is the preferred metal to use with parrots.
 It is a hard surface that can stand up to a large beak and is easily cleaned.

 Metals that are nickel plated are also safe for use with parrots.

 Steel and iron are safe metals, but they will rust when introduced to water.
-Because water is common in the parrot environment, if only for the purpose of cleaning, neither iron nor steel are good choices in the long run.
+Because water is common in the parrot environment if only for the purpose of cleaning, neither iron nor steel is a good choice in the long run.

 It is important not to use any metal that is galvanized.
 Galvanizing is the process during which metals are plated with a thin coating of zinc to make them less corrosive.
 When intended for outdoor use, these metals are galvanized to make them weather resistant.

 Most of the metals parts that come with toys from reputable stores and manufacturers will be either stainless steel or nickel plated for the purpose of safety.
 When a part needs to be replaced and the hardware store is your only option, be sure to ask for the stainless steel version of what you are looking for.
 It will be more expensive, but well worth the cost.